cloudflare/cloudflare-docs/content/workers/cli-wrangler/commands.md

 This command only invalidates OAuth tokens acquired through the `wrangler login` command.
 However, it will try to delete the configuration file regardless of your authorization method.

-If you wish to delete your API token, log into the Cloudflare dashboard and go to **Overview** > **Get your API token** in the right side menu > select the three-dot menu on your Wrangler token and select **Delete** if you wish to delete your API token.
+If you wish to delete your API token, log in to the Cloudflare dashboard and go to **Overview** > **Get your API token** in the right side menu > select the three-dot menu on your Wrangler token and select **Delete** if you wish to delete your API token.

 ---